 As a member-driven organization, NAJIT is only as strong as the involvement of its members.
-The following committees have been created to help in the advancement of the association and the legal translation and interpretation professions.
 Serving on a committee will allow you to know more about the life of our Association and, at the same time, NAJIT will greatly benefit from your insights and contributions.

-Committee work is usually carried out under the guidance of the Chair (or co-Chairs), who in most cases is a member of the board of directors.
+Committee work is usually carried out under the guidance of the Chair (or co-Chairs), who in some cases is a member of the Board of Directors.
 Communication will be via email and periodic conference calls.
 The time commitment will vary based on the specific projects and on the time of the year.
-For example, the Conference Committee will be busiest from October to January.
+For example, the Conference Committee will be busiest from December to April.
 If you have any questions about the time commitment for serving on any committee, please contact the committee chair.

 The following committees have been created to help in the advancement of the association and the translation and interpretation professions.
 Ad Hoc committees are created as needed by the board of directors, and all others are permanent committees named in the Bylaws.